yemta/KFO-Server/docs/KFO-Server-AOV Guide.md

 # KFO-Server-AOV
 **Attorney Online Vidya’s** server code has been updated from _tsuserver3_ to _KFO-Server_, the new standard for python based Attorney Online servers.
 While most features remain the same between code bases, there are several changes and new features that we have documented below to help you use them, as well as general differences between KFO-Server base and our own server.
-Note that several of these features may require CM.
+<br>**Note that several of these features may require CM.**

+If you encounter any issues or bugs, please contact AOV staff via server Mod Call.

 ## General AOV Changes From KFO-Base / tsuserver3
+* **Minigames and Cutscenes**
+	- The main new features of KFO-Server, as highlighted and documented below.
+	- Minigames replicate mechanics from Danganronpa games, but can likely be used in another context.
+	- Cutscenes (or "Demos") can now be created and played on server.
+See below for more instructions.
+* **Other Functionality and Improvements**
+	- Various other new or improved commands are listed below.
+For a full command list, check [here](https://github.com/AttorneyOnlineVidya/KFO-Server-AOV/blob/master/docs/commands.md)
+		- Note that not all commands in the above link will be available on AOV, either because they're redundant or just fucking worthless.
 * **Sneaking / Movement Announcements Removal**
 	- For some reason, base KFO-Server _really_ wants everyone else to know when you change areas and announce as such in OOC.
 	- We've deleted this because no one gives a fuck when you move area and it clogs up OOC.